Multilevel Richardson-Romberg extrapolation: A paradigm for Multilevel simulation methods

 \subsubsection{Toward the optimal parameters}

-The optimization problem~\eqref{sol_avec_biais} is not attainable directly, so we decompose it into two successive steps: \begin{description} \item[Step 1:] Minimization of the effort $\upphi$ over all stratification strategies $q={(q_j)}_{1\le j\le R}$ (as a function of a fixed bias parameter $h$).
-In practice, we will optimize an upper-bound~$\bar \upphi$ of the true problem
+The optimization problem~\eqref{sol_avec_biais} is not attainable directly, so we decompose it into two successive steps: \begin{description} \item[Step 1:] Minimization of the effort $\upphi$ over all allocation policies $q={(q_j)}_{1\le j\le R}$ (as a function of a fixed bias parameter $h$).
+In practice, we will minimize an upper-bound~$\bar \upphi$ of the effort $\upphi$

 This phase is solved in~Theorem~\ref{thm:phaseI} below (an explicit expression for $\bar \upphi$ is provided in~\eqref{def:bar_upphi}).
-The quantity $\upphi^*(\uppi_0)$ is called the {\em optimal stratified effort} (with a slight abuse of terminology since $\bar \upphi$ is only an upper bound of $\upphi$).
+The quantity $\upphi^*(\uppi_0)$ is called the {\em optimally allocated effort} (with a slight abuse of terminology since $\bar \upphi$ is only an upper bound of $\upphi$).

 \item[Step 2:] Minimization of the resulting cost as a function of the remaining parameters $\uppi_0$ for a prescribed $\L^2$--error $\varepsilon > 0$ (and specification of the resulting size of the simulation and its cost):